Linux build

 Note

-The master branch contains the current release of CARLA with the latest fixes and features.
+The master branch contains the latest official release of CARLA, while the ue4-dev branch has all the latest development updates.
 Previous CARLA versions are tagged with the version name.
 Always remember to check the current branch in git with the command git branch.

 ./Update.sh

-To download the assets for a specific version of CARLA:
+Downloading the assets in an archive for a specific CARLA version

-1. From the root CARLA directory, navigate to /Util/ContentVersions.txt.
+1. From the root CARLA directory, navigate to ${CARLA_UE4_ROOT}/Util/ContentVersions.txt.
 This document contains the links to the assets for all CARLA releases.

 3. Extract the file with a command similar to the following: